troyyoungblood/OSHA_300A_Reporting_Evaluation/README.md

 # OSHA_300A_Reporting_Evaluation
 OSHA 300A submission review 2016 - 2020.
 Injury and Illness reporting.

-Presentation of information associated with illness and injury reporting under OSHA  - OSHA Form 300A (Summary of Work-Related Injuries and Illnesses) from 2016 -2020.
+Review of information associated with illness and injury reporting required by OSHA  - OSHA Form 300A (Summary of Work-Related Injuries and Illnesses) from 2016 -2020.

 <u>OSHA 300A overview</u>
 <p>On an annual basis, designated employers are required to submit their OSHA 300A https://www.osha.gov/recordkeeping.
 The 300A is a record of each OSHA recordable injury or illness which occurred at the employer's location during the reporting period.</p>